 Running offers many benefits to support physical, mental, and emotional health.
 That’s why athletes of all ages and levels enjoy running as an excellent way to improve and maintain a healthy lifestyle.
 But there are safety concerns, too.
 Runners are vulnerable to common injuries, and may be exposed to safety hazards, depending on the setting.
-Since June is National Safety Month, it’s a great time to discuss common running injuries, how they can be prevented, and additional tips to stay safe while taking care of your health.
+Now is a great time to discuss common running injuries, how they can be prevented, and additional tips to stay safe while taking care of your health.

 Achilles tendinopathy.
 Also referred to as Achilles tendinitis, this condition is caused by repetitive stress to an overuse of the Achilles tendon, which connects your calf muscles to the heel bone, and is vital in running, walking, and jumping.
 Achilles tendinitis involves the inflammation of the tendon, causing swelling, pain, and irritation.
 Contributing factors include a sudden increase in the intensity of activity, tight calf muscles, and bone spurs on the attachment point of the tendon to the heel bone.

 Illiotibial Band Syndrome (ITBS).
 The illiotibial band is a ligament that runs along the outside of the thigh, from hip to shin.
 The IT band helps stabilize and move the knee.
 When this ligament becomes too tight or inflamed, a runner can experience pain and sometimes swelling, too.
 Runners who repeatedly turn their leg inward are at risk for ITBS.
 Contributing factors include wearing shoes that are worn out or don’t fit well, using poor running form, and running too many miles in a short period of time.